-Why use Erlonat for cancer?
+Why buy Erlonat (Erlotinib) for cancer?

 Erlonat is a potent tyrosine kinase inhibitor.
 It has shown survival benefits in treating metastatic lung cancer.
 It was found that the overall survival rate is improved by 19% when Erlonat is added to chemotherapy.